 Her smile grew into a broad grin as she took flight.
 Oh, how she reveled in this freedom!
 To break free from the ground and soar like a bird.
 Her aerial dance could alleviate any hurt or fear, and while she needed no such salve today, her spirit flew in the daylight, nonetheless.

 After a few twists and loops, she returned to the tree, flying up through the bottom branches.
 Despite thick outer clusters of leaves, dark green but veined and limned with white, the interior was practically hollow when compared to other trees.
 At an early age, she had realized how easily she could maneuver her way inside the branches.
-Even a person on the ground below the tree would not have been able to see her flying amongst the sparse branches, something that had always appealed to Tildy.
+Even a person on the ground below the tree would not have been able to see her flying amongst the sparse branches, something that had always appealed to her.

-And before it stood the witch, Tildy’s adoptive mother and the only one she’d known.
-She was studying the red-blossomed morning glory and shiny green ivy that clung to much of the walls, roof, and chimney.
-The witch gently ran her palm over the foliage before plucking a flower and putting it in her mouth.
-The woman shook her head, indicating these flowers were also earlier in their growing cycle than they should be.
+The distant squeak of a door hinge caused her to poke her head out through the leaves.
+On the threshold to the front door stood the witch, her adoptive mother and the only parent she’d known.
+She studied the red-blossomed morning glory and shiny green skyvy that ran up the walls and circled Tildy’s window before climbing the rickety chimney.
+She gently ran her palm over the foliage before plucking a flower and putting it in her mouth.
+She shook her head, which indicated these flowers were also earlier in their growing cycle than they should be.

-“I need four tip-top apples and a few sprigs of mint for breakfast,” called the witch from below.
+“I need four tip-top apples and a few sprigs of mint for breakfast,” the witch called from below.
 “Be a dear and collect them for an old woman.”

 Where were they going and who had been taking her?

 Why had they all been killed and only she survived?

 Who was she, beyond a crying baby found in the bushes?